sara-nl/htdpdocs/source/index.rst

   # limitations under the License.

 ..
-HT-platform Documentation master file, created by sphinx-quickstart on Thu 30 Aug 18:30 2018.
+Spider Documentation master file, created by sphinx-quickstart on Thu 30 Aug 18:30 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.